harshalmali5/play-test-app/README.md

 play-test-app
 =============

-Play Test application to deploy with codeship
+This is a Play test app to deploy to different services with Codeship